By Jessie Festa. This guide to email marketing for bloggers contains affiliate links to trusted partners!

 So the content upgrade also acts as a primer; it warms your audience up through your content upgrade.

 You’re not only getting people on your email list, but you’re helping them right away while growing your authority even further on the topic.

 The content upgrade you choose should be something high quality that helps your audience solve a problem while attracting people who’d be interested in your paid product.

 So if you need some inspiration, let me just share a few ideas.
 I’ll also be linking a graphic that has these ideas in the show notes (and here) so that you can easily pin it for later.

-Workbooks work great, as do checklists, cheat sheets, training videos, mini-courses, resource lists, templates, scripts and swipe copy, webinars and webinar replays, free challenges, stock images, PDFs and printables, bonus strategies.
+Workbooks work great, as do checklists, cheat sheets, training videos, free email courses, mini-courses, resource lists, templates, scripts and swipe copy, webinars and webinar replays, free challenges, stock images, PDFs and printables, bonus strategies.

 For instance, if you write a blog post with 10 great strategies, you can tell people, “hey, if you subscribe to my email list, you’ll get three bonus strategies”.

 Well, if those first 10 were really good, of course they’ll want the bonus three.